Shashank-21/Emeritus-course-content/RTI_9.1_Testing_the_Hello_World_Exercise/task-02/guide.md

 ## Part 1: `string-utils.js` Implementation

-**Objective**: Write a function `isPalindrome(str)` that takes a string as an input and determines whether it is a palindrome.
+**Objective**: Complete the function `isPalindrome(str)`, in the file `string-utils.js` file that takes a string as an input and determines whether it is a palindrome.
 A palindrome is a word, phrase, or sequence that reads the same forwards and backwards (for example, "racecar" or "level").

 **Details**: